 - a.
 The teacher will select student growth goals for Components SG-3.1, SG-6.1 and SG-8.1.
 These goals may be interrelated.
-These will be provided to the evaluator by November 15 and the evaluator will provide feedback on the rating of the goals under the appropriate rubric during the student growth goal setting conference (see Washington State Criteria 3, 6, and 8 Growth rubrics and documentation on Exhibits J-4a, b and/or c) A teacher on a focused evaluation will only select one student growth goal (see Section I below). - b.
+These will be provided to the evaluator and the evaluator will provide feedback on the rating of the goals under the appropriate rubric during the student growth goal setting conference (see Washington State Criteria 3, 6, and 8 Growth rubrics and documentation on Exhibits J-4a, b and/or c) A teacher on a focused evaluation will only select one student growth goal (see Section I below).
+The goal setting conference and forms will be completed by November 15. - b.
 Student data that measures growth between two points in time within the current school year shall be used to calculate a teacher's student growth score. - c.
 The District will provide time and support for all classroom teachers to engage in activities that support the student growth requirements, defined in Criteria 3, 6, or 8.
 Such time will be scheduled during the contracted work day. - 4.
 The District will provide time and support for all classroom teachers to engage in activities that support and satisfy the collaborative practice of Criterion 8, including the information of job-alike team and department meetings.
 Such time will be scheduled during the contracted work day and will be equitable to all classroom teachers.